(Lima, Puerto Maldonado, Cusco, Aguas Calientes, Lake Titicaca)

 Visit the Inkaterra Reserva Amazonica Natural Reserve and glimpse exotic flora and fauna like the beautiful lupuna tree and colorful lizards that dart about on the forest floor.
 A boat ride across Oxbow lake will get you up close and personal with the endangered giant river otter, howler monkeys, macaws and anacondas.
 Walk through the treetops on a suspension bridge and enjoy vistas unimaginable from below.
 While wandering the historic city of Cusco, visit the Koricancha Temple (Temple of the Sun), the fortress of Sacsayhuaman, the Inca bath of Tambomachay, and the labyrinth of Puca Pucara.
 Journey by train to the Sacred Valley and take in the ancient ruins of Machu Picchu, the lost Incan city whose mysteries will captivate you.

-Our local representative will meet you in the lobby of the hotel, walk with you to the airport, and assist you with airport check-in.
+Our local representative will meet you at the airport, walk with you to the lobby of the hotel and assist you with check-in.

 Our local representative will meet you for an airport transfer, with private vehicle and professional driver.

 High in the Andes, 3000m above sea level, lies the historic city of Cusco, with its unique blend of Spanish and Inca cultures.
 Take a half day private tour of the city including the best of Cusco: the Coricancha Temple (Temple of the Sun) and the Cathedral with its magnificent chapels and baroque altars and paintings from the Cusquenian School.
 The tour also includes the surrounding ruins: the fortress of Sacsayhuaman, the Inca bath of Tambomachay, the labyrinth of Puca Pucara and the amphitheatre of Kenko.

 Includes tourist ticket and entrance fees.